dnsudhir/myCollegeAndroidApplication/README.md

 9. SMS: The Students can SMS any one using way2sms using their own way2sms account by using thier login credentials.
 The Lecturers can SMS to a batch of students using college registered way2sms account.

+10. Location: The Location Module helps to pinpoint College location on the Google Maps.

 The Sample Application can be downloaded from here http://www.mediafire.com/download/i42ipua5565c9qx/UCSS.apk